ljg2gb/Candle/README.md

-# Candle - a Birthday Reminder App
+# Candle - A Birthday Reminder App

-This was a 4-day-long project built with a React JS frontend and a Ruby on Rails backend.

-I am really bad at remembering my friends' birthdays so I built an app to help me rememeber.
+I'm terrible at remembering my friends' birthdays so I built Candle to help me rememeber.
 It allows the user to add their friend's birthday and gives reminders about who has a birthday this month.
 I hope to eventaully encorporate push notifications and automated emails to make the platform more user-friendly when it's deployed.

+This was a four-day-long project built with a React JS frontend and a Ruby on Rails backend.

 I created this project to learn React JS and work on my Sass styling.
 This was also my first project that dealt with time: the app is built to calculate and store date-of-birth from user data and recalculate age on the front-end so the current age is always displayed correctly.
 The biggest challenge I overcame from this project was implementing Auth and React private routes to protect and display user-specific information.